Dyrits/COMPUTER-SCIENCE-CAREER-PATH/04 - Build a Tourism Recommendation Engine/The Boredless Tourist/README.md

 ## More about this project

 ### Related course
-[CODE]CADEMY PRO | COMPUTER SCIENCE CAREER PATH: The Boredless Tourist
+[CODE]CADEMY PRO | COMPUTER SCIENCE CAREER PATH: Build a Tourism Recommendation Engine (The Boredless Tourist)

 ### Description of the project by [CODE]CADEMY PRO
 Welcome to *The Boredless Tourist*, an online application giving you the power to find the parts of the city that fit the pace of your life.
 We at *The Boredless Tourist* run a recommendation engine using Python.
 We first evaluate what a person’s interests are and then give them recommendations in their area to venues, restaurants, and historical destinations that we think they’ll be engaged by.
 Let’s get started!